vanmeterx/ui-challenges/01/README.md

 **GitHub Repository & Project Setup**

+- Fork and clone this project.
+- Create a new branch for **ui-challenge-01**.
-- Create a repository called ***ui-challenge-1*** for your work.
+- Create a folder in `01/` with your name for your work.
+- Submit a Pull Request to this repository when you are finished.
-- Submit a link to this repository in the corresponding Canvas assignment when you are finished.
+- Submit a link to your Pull Request in the corresponding Canvas assignment when you are finished.
-- Be sure to do your work in a non-master branch.

 ***PLAN YOUR WORK AND WORK YOUR PLAN***